rikyperdana/discussions/vietnam_student_exchange.md

 Dear [Admin Name],

 I hope this message finds you well.
-I am writing on behalf of Universitas Muhammadiyah Riau, where I serve as a lecturer overseeing our student exchange programs across ASEAN countries.
-We are thrilled to explore further academic partnerships with esteemed universities in Vietnam, expanding our network beyond the successful collaborations we've established with Universitas UEF (Ho Chi Minh), MESKUL (Kuala Lumpur, Malaysia), and Fatoni University (Thailand).
+I am writing this email on behalf of Universitas Muhammadiyah Riau, where I serve as a lecturer overseeing our student exchange programs across ASEAN countries.
+We are thrilled to explore further academic partnerships with esteemed universities in Vietnam including [Target University], expanding our network beyond the successful collaborations we've established with Universitas like UEF (Ho Chi Minh, Vietnam), MSU (Kuala Lumpur, Malaysia), and Fatoni University (Thailand).

 Our goal is to create mutually beneficial student exchange programs that provide our students with unparalleled academic experiences while fostering international connections.
-In line with our past collaborations, we ensure that our students' flight, visa, and living expenses are fully covered by themselves, eliminating any financial burden on the home universities.
+In line with our past collaborations, we ensure that our students' flight, visa, and living expenses are fully covered by themselves, eliminating any financial burden on [Target University] as the Home University.

 We kindly request your consideration in extending a warm welcome to our students who wish to participate in our